commercetools/commercetools-sdk-typescript/packages/ml-sdk/README.md

 import { createAuthMiddlewareForClientCredentialsFlow } from '@commercetools/sdk-middleware-auth'
 import { createHttpMiddleware } from '@commercetools/sdk-middleware-http'
 import { createClient } from '@commercetools/sdk-client'
-import {
-  createApiBuilderFromCtpClient,
-  ApiRoot,
-} from '@commercetools/ml-sdk'
+import { createApiBuilderFromCtpClient, ApiRoot } from '@commercetools/ml-sdk'
 import fetch from 'node-fetch'

 const projectKey = 'some_project_key'